 How much farther until we get to where we are supposed to be?

-But finally, about six or seven miles later and approximately a dozen or so, “Are we there yet?” questions, we finally made it to an overlook where the world took on a different dimension.
+Finally, about six or seven miles later and approximately a dozen or so, “Are we there yet?” questions, we finally made it to an overlook where the world took on a different dimension.
 There was nothing man made around to interrupt the scenery.
 There were no people around.

-Least of all, there were no cabbies and speeding taxis, swerving down the street, like the way they do on Lexington Avenue in the dead-center of New York City.
+Least of all, there were no cabbies and speeding taxis swerving down the street, like the way they do on Lexington Avenue in the dead-center of New York City.
 There was nothing here but a blue sky and a view from a ledge on the side of a mountain.

 We sat and made campfire coffee, which I had never tried before.
 We brought some food to take along or MER’s (Meals Ready to Eat) which are far from a gourmet meal.